New York Like a Native

 We'd like to drive to the starting place of a tour and park near there--can that work?

 Well, yes, but... my tours are generally conceptualized as Point A to Point Z, with start and end points near public transit.
 So the routes infrequently circle back toward/near the starting place.
-That said, you could always take public transit or a taxi/Uber (or, in some cases, walk) back to the starting place.
+That said, you could always take public transit or a taxi/Uber (or, in some cases, walk) to return to the starting place.

 We'd like a tour in a car or bus--do you drive?